j-ahmadkhan/Text-Stylometry-Analyser/README.md

 The complete details of model are available at: http://ceur-ws.org/Vol-1866/paper_106.pdf

 Anyone needs to research over text forensic can use the software.
+The executable resides in directory stylometry\authpr\bin\Debug with name of authpr.exe